learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 1. Define "design" in the context of coding.
 2. Explain why design principles are important for you as a programmer.
-3. Learn some of the basic design principles that object orientated programmers employ.
+3. Learn some of the basic design principles that object-oriented programmers employ.

 ## What is Code Design and Why Implement It?